The bottom line in dog training: “It’s all about the positive reinforcement.”

 Working with your dog on basic cues such as “sit,” “stay,” “come,” and so on helps your pet behave well in human society.
 But training is also vital to the health and safety of your pet, allowing you to prevent your pet from running away or eating something noxious.
 And it’s a great way to provide mental stimulation and build a closer bond with your pet.

-Dr. Kelly Ballantyne, a veterinarian with a special interest in behavior at Furnetic, a small animal practice that is part of the University of Illinois Chicago Center for Veterinary Medicine, strongly advocates training for all pets, and she frequently collaborates with Laura Monaco Torelli, of Animal Training Behavior Concepts.
+Dr. Kelly Ballantyne, a veterinary behaviorist with the College of Veterinary Medicine who sees clients in Chicago at Veterinary Behavior at Illinois, strongly advocates training for all pets.
+She frequently collaborates with Laura Monaco Torelli, of Animal Training Behavior Concepts.

 Recently, she and Torelli offered these tips for getting started.